 On December 19, 2002, the Board adopted the MFA Mortgage Investments, Inc. 2003 Non-employee Directors' Deferred Compensation Plan and the MFA Mortgage Investments, Inc. Senior Officers Deferred Bonus Plan (collectively, the "Deferred Plans").
-Directors and senior officers of the Company may elect to defer a percentage of their compensation under the Deferred Plans for compensation earned subsequent to December 31, 2002.
-The Deferred Plans are intended to provide non-employee Directors and senior officers of the Company with an opportunity to defer up to 100% of certain compensation, as defined in the Deferred Plans, while at the same time aligning such individual's interests with the interests of the Company's stockholders.
-Amounts deferred are considered to be converted into "stock units" of the Company, which do not represent stock of the Company, but rather the right to receive a cash payment equal to the market value of an equivalent number of shares of the Common Stock.
+Pursuant to the Deferred Plans, Directors and senior officers of the Company may elect to defer a certain percentage of their compensation.
+The Deferred Plans are intended to provide non-employee Directors and senior officers of the Company with an opportunity to defer up to 100% of certain compensation, as defined in the Deferred Plans, while at the same time aligning their interests with the interests of the Company's stockholders.
+Amounts deferred are considered to be converted into "stock units" of the Company, which do not represent stock of the Company, but rather the right to receive a cash payment equal to the fair market value of an equivalent number of shares of the Common Stock.
 Deferred accounts increase or decrease in value as would equivalent shares of the Common Stock and are settled in cash at the termination of the deferral period, based on the value of the stock units at that time.
 The Deferred Plans are non-qualified plans under the Employee Retirement Income Security Act ("ERISA") and are not funded.
 Prior to the time that the deferred accounts are settled, participants are unsecured creditors of the Company.

-At the time a participant's deferral of compensation is made, it is intended that such participant will not recognize income for federal income tax purposes, nor will the Company receive a deduction until such time that the compensation is actually distributed to the participant.
-At December 31, 2003, the Company had a liability of \$130,000 pursuant to the Deferred Plans.
+At the time a participant's deferral of compensation is made, it is intended that such participant will not recognize income for income tax purposes, nor will the Company receive a deduction until such time that the compensation is actually distributed to the participant.
+At December 31, 2004 and 2003, the Company had the following liability under the Deferred Plans, which included amounts deferred by participants, as well as the market value adjustments for the equivalent stock units: